-If you child has issues with bullying, it’s really important for parents to work closely with the school to address the issue quickly and carefully.
-At Reach, we recommend starting with a similar approach to the below example from a member, in the first instance:
+If your Reach child has issues with bullying, it’s really important for parents to work closely with the school to address the issue quickly and carefully.
+At Reach charity, we recommend starting with a similar approach to the below example from a member, in the first instance:

 A child with one arm happily sailed through her pre-school and nursery class which had a separate playground.
 When she moved up a year she started to be bullied by older children in the ‘big’ playground.
 She became withdrawn in the classroom, unhappy to play outside and her parents noticed a change in her confidence at home.
 Mum contacted school to discuss the situation face to face.